OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Start the app and click in the input fields that take sensitive data.
 If strings are suggested, the keyboard cache has not been disabled for these fields.

-### Determining Whether Sensitive Stored Data Has Been Exposed via IPC Mechanisms
+### Determining Whether Sensitive Stored Data Has Been Exposed via IPC Mechanisms (MSTG‑STORAGE‑6 and MSTG‑PLATFORM‑2)

 #### Overview